adchsm/Slidebars/README.md

 Whats New
 ---------

+Version 0.8.1 - February 17, 2014

+* Fixed an error which caused Slidebars to fail when only using one Slidebar.
+Thanks to Damien Jarry (wibimaster) for the fix.

 Version 0.8 - February 17, 2014

 * Added Slidebars Theme!
 An optional theme which you are free to use and abuse.
 It features a top navigation bar, list menus in Slidebars with unlimited level of drop downs, widgets and other useful CSS snippets.
 You can find the [theme usage here] (http://plugins.adchsm.me/slidebars/theme.php).